 MTW strategy vs longer archive: We don’t know other studies that analyze the impact of a 2 or 4 times longer archive.
 However, we agree that the MTW might not be as performant as a 4 times longer archive, for the reasons provided.
 We indeed observed a gain in performance similar to doubling the archive.
 Your point on the transient climate is also interesting.
 We will add a discussion on these aspects in the paper.

 Number of analogs: we totally agree with the referee that when the choice of the predictors or the parameters are improved, leading to a better prediction, the optimal number of analog situations thus decreases.
 However, when the length of the archive increases, the optimal number of analogs increases too, for a better performance, up to a certain threshold.
 This has been demonstrated in the PhD of G. Bontron (2004, p.
-227).
+227), and we can also see it in Fig.7 of Hamill et al. (2006).
 This increase in the number of analog situations results objectively in better performance skills in our case.
 The MTW enriches the pool of available situations, even though they are not fully independent.
 We will improve the clarity of this analysis.
 It is true though that the choice of predictors can be improved and auxiliary predictors are missing.
 The chosen methods are not the most recent ones, but are benchmarks as they have been used by several studies as a references.
 A note on that will be added.

 Explain both terms of the decomposition.
 Another well-known decomposition of the CRPSS is that of Herbasch.
 Please mention it also and clarify the advantage of that of Bontron.
 It is not clear at this stage. …